Skip to content

 Read More »Dead Boy Detectives Reading Order, From the Sandman Universe

-Astro City Reading Order, Kurt Busiek’s classic series
+Astro City Reading Order, Kurt Busiek’s classic comi book series

 • by

-Created and written by Kurt Busiek, Astro City is an American superhero anthology series (mostly) illustrated by Brent Anderson (from X-Men: God Loves, Man Kills’ fame), with character designs and painted covers by Alex Ross.
-Still ongoing (?), it all started in 1995 at Image Comics, but it changed publishers multiple times—Homage Comics (1996–2004), Wildstorm (2004–2010), Vertigo Comics (2013–2018), then back to Image Comics.
+Created and written by Kurt Busiek, the Astro City comic book series is an American superhero anthology comics (mostly) illustrated by Brent Anderson (of X-Men: God Loves, Man Kills’ fame), with character designs and painted covers by Alex Ross.

-Composed of three volumes, some miniseries, and special issues, Astro City is about the superheroes of the city, a mid-sized American metropolis, and the citizens who are affected by the many super-beings who live there since the end of World War I. It’s an exploration of the relationship between society and heroes, and how they shape each other.
+Composed of three volumes, some miniseries, and special issues, the Astro City comics are about the superheroes of the City, a mid-sized American metropolis, and the citizens who are affected by the many super-beings who live there since the end of World War I. It’s an exploration of the relationship between society and heroes, and how they shape each other.

-It was seen as a modern reinvention of the genre, an exploration of the possibilities coming with a shared superhero universe.
-It clearly came from Busiek’s love of comics.
+It was seen as a modern reinvention of the genre, an exploration of the possibilities coming with a shared universe as Astro City is home to an entire original superhero universe, with its own history, legacy characters, and classic superhero archetypes.

-Read More »Astro City Reading Order, Kurt Busiek’s classic series
+Read More »Astro City Reading Order, Kurt Busiek’s classic comi book series

 The Sandman’s Death Reading Order: What to read with Death of the Endless?